FiratUsta/reddit-custom-theme/README.md

 This is primarily a theme I made for myself and I'm just sharing it in case anyone happens to find it useful, so it removes some of the features that I don't personally use such as any references to premium features, ads and gold gifting.

-This is a WIP but it should be ready for daily use.
+This should be ready for daily use.

 ## Screenshots